 - vouched travel expenses, for example, to avail of medical and personal care arising from the injuries.

 - vouched loss of earnings payments to date and calculated (usually by an actuary) into the future, incurred, if any, as a result of the criminal injuries sustained.

 - other vouched out of pocket expenses and special expenses incurred.

 - an applicant may also apply for any expenses that were incurred in obtaining medical or other expert reports necessary to support an application to the Tribunal

 Is the compensation paid out in a single payment or monthly instalments?

-In principle, the award is paid in a single payment.
-From time to time, this may not be possible (e.g. where the budget of the Tribunal is exhausted.)
+In general the award is paid in a single payment.
+From time to time, this may not be possible, where the annual budget of the Tribunal is exhausted.
 In certain circumstances the Tribunal may decide to make an interim award, to cover vouched expenses incurred to date, pending making a decision on a final award (e.g. while injuries settle.)